jinhongjung/srwr/README.md

 * [Personalized Ranking in Signed Networks using Signed Random Walk with Restart](https://datalab.snu.ac.kr/~jinhong/papers/srwrICDM2016.pdf), Jinhong Jung, Woojung Jin, Lee Sael, and U Kang, IEEE International Conference on Data Mining (ICDM) 2016, Barcelona, Spain.
+* You can download the slides for the paper [here](http://datalab.snu.ac.kr/~jinhong/slides/srwrICDM2016.pptx).

 ## Installation
 To install python packages used in this repository, type the followings: